Elisabeth Brooke, Marchioness of Northampton: Reign of Mary and Elizabeth

 The accession of Mary I in 1553 led to Northampton being ordered to return to his first wife.
 Both Elisabeth and her father, Lord Cobham, had supported Lady Jane Grey's claim to the throne.
 There is some suggestion that she continued to plot against Mary and in favour of Elizabeth.
 When Mary I died and Elizabeth became queen of England, Northampton's titles were restored, and his divorce and remarriage were accepted.
 The Marchioness became so close to Elizabeth I that her influence was said to rival Robert Dudley’s.
 Elisabeth’s importance is shown by the number of surviving letters discussing her illness at this time.
 She was courted by the Swedish and Spanish ambassadors in the hope that she would support them.

 By 1564, Elisabeth was suffering from breast cancer, and desperate to be cured.
 With her brother and sister-in-law, she traveled to the Netherlands, looking for a treatment to alleviate her condition.
 She had doctors from all over Europe looking for a cure and exploiting her false hope in a cure.
 Queen Elizabeth arranged for the personal physician of the King of Bohemia to attend Elisabeth in England.
 One doctor’s servant, Griffith, who was meant to be helping the dying woman, attempted to seduce her, earning him and the doctor a place each in prison in January 1565.

 Elisabeth died, aged around 39, on 2 April 1565, heavily in debt.
 The Queen was devastated.
-Five years later, Northampton married a sixteen-year-old Swedish woman, Helena Snakenborg who apparently looked very like his beloved Elisabeth.
+Five years later, Northampton married a young Swedish noblewoman, Helena Snakenborg who had travelled with Princess Cecilia of Sweden on a diplomatic mission.
+She apparently looked very like his beloved Elisabeth.
 In January 1571, Anne Bourchier died, leaving his union with Helena beyond doubt.
 Parr died soon after.